 No one trusts a back-peddler.

-Many a famous figures has fallen from grace or had their careers destroyed by publicly and inexplicably changing their stance on an issue, saying one thing and doing the opposite or cultivating a public profile and behaving in a away contrary to that.
+Many famous figures have fallen from grace or had their careers destroyed by publicly and inexplicably changing their stance on an issue, saying one thing and doing the opposite, cultivating a public profile for one thing and behaving in a way contrary to that.

 Changing your mind is fine, as is apologising for your mistakes.
 But don’t weasel out of it, or blame someone else.
-Back it up, otherwise you can look like a fraud or a liar.
+Back it up, otherwise you can look like a fraud, a coward or a liar.

 It’s Okay To Disagree